 What are yield spreads?

 Yield spreads refer to the difference between the yields of two fixed income securities.
 They can either be of the same or different credit quality.
 In this article, we’ll look at yield spreads between Treasury securities.
 Spreads are measured in basis points.
-One basis point is one-hundredth of a percentage point, so 1.0% = 100 basis points.
+One basis point equals 1/100th of a percentage point, so 1.0% equals 100 basis points.

-Broadly speaking, rising—or widening—spreads lead to a positive yield curve, which indicate anticipated stable economic conditions.
-On the other hand, contracting—or falling—spreads may indicate worsening economic conditions, resulting in a flattened yield curve.
+Broadly speaking, rising, or widening, spreads lead to a positive yield curve, thus indicating stable economic conditions in the coming time.
+Contracting, or falling spreads, on the other hand, may indicate worsening economic conditions in the future, resulting in a flattening yield curve.

-In the graph above, we have provided spreads between the two-year and ten-year Treasury notes.
-Spreads by this measure remain below 150 basis points.
+In the above graph, we have provided spreads between two- and ten-year Treasury notes.

-An inverted yield curve is possible, especially if the rate hike is not accompanied by a rise in inflation expectations.
-These expectations are a key driver not only for Treasuries but also for investment-grade bonds and related mutual funds like the Oppenheimer Core Bond A (OPIGX) and the Vanguard Total Bond Market Index (VBMFX).
-VBMFX invests in bond issues of companies like Allergan PLC (AGN), American Airlines Group (AAL), and Oracle (ORCL).
+Inflation expectations have been a key driver, not only for Treasuries, but also for investment-grade bonds and related mutual funds like the Oppenheimer Core Bond Fund (OPIGX) and the Vanguard Total Bond Market Index Fund (VBMFX).
+The latter invests into bond issues of companies like Allergan PLC (AGN), American Airlines Group (AAL), and Oracle (ORCL).